 History of local emergencies and disasters:

-Power outages: usually associated with one of the above incidents and may last a short period to a couple of weeks.
-The severity is usually greater during winter months when home heating and lighting are more of an issue.
+NOTE: Power outages are often associated with one of the above incidents.
+They can last a short period of time or up to a couple of weeks.
+As one might imagine, the severity is usually greater during winter months when home heating and lighting are crucial.